List Decoding of Reed-Solomon Codes and Folded Reed-Solomon Codes Over Galois Ring: Introduction

 To explicitly decodes code up to Singleton bound, we need to deviate from RS codes.
-Building upon the prior work of \cite{parvaresh2005correcting}, Guruswami and Rudra \cite{guruswami2008explicit} presented the first explicit construction of codes called folded Reed-Solomon codes (FRS codes) with list decoding radius approaching Singleton bound.
-There are many efforts to improve the decoding algorithm of FRS codes \cite{guruswami2011linear,vadhan2012pseudorandomness,guruswami2011linear,dvir2012subspace}.
-Kopparty, Ron-Zewi, Saraf and Wooters \cite{kopparty2023improved} managed to bring down the list size of FRS codes to constant $(\frac{1}{\varepsilon})^{O(\frac{1}{\varepsilon})}$.
-Srivastava \cite{srivastava2025improved} showed explicit folded RS codes with rate $R$ that can be list decoded up to radius $1-R-\varepsilon$ with lists of size $O(\frac{1}{\varepsilon^2})$.
-Chen and Zhang \cite{chen2025explicit} finally pins down the list size to $O(\frac{1}{\varepsilon})$ which fully resolves a long-standing open problem proposed by Guruswami and Rudra.
+Building upon the prior work of~\cite{parvaresh2005correcting}, Guruswami and Rudra~\cite{guruswami2008explicit} presented the first explicit construction of codes called folded Reed-Solomon codes (FRS codes) with list decoding radius approaching Singleton bound.
+Subsequent works improved the decoding algorithms and the corresponding list-size bounds~\cite{guruswami2011linear,vadhan2012pseudorandomness,guruswami2011linear,dvir2012subspace}.
+Kopparty, Ron-Zewi, Saraf and Wooters~\cite{kopparty2023improved} managed to bring down the list size of FRS codes to constant $(\frac{1}{\varepsilon})^{O(\frac{1}{\varepsilon})}$.
+Srivastava~\cite{srivastava2025improved} showed explicit folded RS codes with rate $R$ that can be list decoded up to radius $1-R-\varepsilon$ with lists of size $O(\frac{1}{\varepsilon^2})$.
+More recently, Chen and Zhang~\cite{chen2025explicit} proved a relaxed generalized Singleton bound with optimal list size $O(\frac{1}{\varepsilon})$ which fully resolvs a long-standing open problem proposed by Guruswami and Rudra.
+A recent work of Ashvinkumar, Habib and Srivastava~\cite{ashvinkumar2026algorithmic} developed deterministic pruning algorithms for folded Reed--Solomon codes over finite fields.
+Their pruning procedure starts from the affine subspace produced by the linear-algebraic decoder and filters it to the exact list.